ElementAstro/atom-docs/src/content/docs/en/connection/udpclient.md

 ---
-title: UdpClient Class Documentation
+title: UdpClient
-description: Detailed documentation for the UdpClient class in the atom::connection namespace, including constructors, public methods, callback setup, and usage examples for UDP communication in C++.
+description: Detailed for the UdpClient class in the atom::connection namespace, including constructors, public methods, callback setup, and usage examples for UDP communication in C++.
 ---

-# UDP Client Class Documentation

 ## Overview